Bandar-e Mahshahr: Climate

-Port and Special Economic Zone
+Port and special economic zone

 The port of Bandar-e Mahshahr is immediately adjacent to the East of the port of Bandar-e Emam Khomeyni.
 It is specialized in oil and petrochemical products exports.
-It includes a Special economic zone used by the National Iranian Petrochemical Company and the National Petrochemical Company (NPC), the Special industrial economic zones 'Petzone'.
+It includes a special economic zone used by the National Iranian Petrochemical Company and the National Petrochemical Company (NPC), the Special industrial economic zones 'Petzone'.

 The port of Bandar-e Mahshahr is mostly used by tanker ships and is accessible through the same channel as the port of Bandar-e Emam Khomeyni, i.e. the 42 miles long, 45 meter deep Khor Musa channel.

 Universities

 Mahshahr has two universities.
 Islamic Azad University of Mahshahr and Amirkabir University of Technology, Mahshahr campus.
 Both universities concentrate on engineering programs, especially petroleum and petrochemical engineering.

+2026 conflict

+In April 2026, during the US-Israel war on Iran, airstrikes targeted the special petrochemical zones of Mahshahr and Bandar Imam in Iran.
+Iranian media reports indicated that a minimum of five individuals lost their lives, while approximately 170 others sustained injuries as a result of the assaults on these regions.